-… Now I was alone.
-Just me, myself and RA I had to overcome.
-I was on my own and willing to make the most out of my situation.
-An abundant amount of goodwill was present.
-Anyway about my body, especially about everything that lies so soft and slimy under my skin, I had previously thought no more than necessary.
+Due to my discontinuation of treatment, however, I was now alone with my “rheumatism construction site”.
+I was completely on my own and wanted to make the most of my situation.
+But about my body, especially about all that is so soft and gibbering hid under my skin, I hadn’t thought more than absolutely necessary before.

 My illness and its consequences triggered emotions so that I could directly observe: